atif-c/IOC-Intel/README.md

 ## Example Usage

 1. Highlight an IP, hash, or URL
-2. Right-click and choose `IOC Intel`.
+2. Right-click and choose `IOC Intel`
 3. Intel links open in background tabs
 4. If enabled, the IOC is copied (and sanitised)